Esri/developer-support/r/csv-to-arcgisonline-feature-service/README.md

 ## Instructions

-1. This script relies on the "Requests", see [Requests API](http://docs.python-requests.org/en/latest/) In order to run R from Windows Command Prompt you need to use Rscript, that comes with the installation of R.
+In order to run R from Windows Command Prompt you need to use Rscript, that comes with the installation of R.

 ##Windows Command Prompt